The-AI-Summer/blog-template/README.md

 ## Contributing
 You are more than welcome to contribute to the template by adding more features, fixing bugs and more.
 Remember that this template was created by machine learning engineers and not web developers, so our sincere apologies in advance 😂

 If you find a bug, create a GitHub issue, or even better, submit a pull request.
 Similarly, if you have questions, simply post them as GitHub issues.
-More info on the [contribute directory](./CONTRIBUTE.md).
+More info [here](./CONTRIBUTE.md).

 ## Current team